Belterra, Texas

-Belterra is a 1600 acre unincorporated community and census-designated place (CDP) in Hays County, Texas, United States.
+Belterra is an unincorporated community and census-designated place (CDP) in Hays County, Texas, United States, with a land mass of approximately 3.4 square miles.
 It is 18 mi southwest of downtown Austin.
-It was first listed as a CDP in the 2020 census with a population of 6,170.
+Belterra, Texas had a population of 6,170 at the time of the 2020 census.

-Belterra is located in ZIP code 78737, an Austin mailing address.
-The CDP is bordered by Highway 290 on the north side, Mesa Verde Drive and Sand Hills Lane to the south, Sawyer Ranch Road to the west, and Nutty Brown Road to the east.
+Belterra, Texas is bordered by Highway 290 on the north side, Mesa Verde Drive and Sand Hills Lane to the south, Sawyer Ranch Road to the west, and Nutty Brown Road to the east.
 Belterra is located in the Dripping Springs Independent School District.
-Belterra is located in the Extra Territorial Jurisdiction (ETJ) of the city of Dripping Springs.
+Belterra is located in the Extra Territorial Jurisdiction (ETJ) of the city of Dripping Springs, Texas.

 Demographics

 Belterra first appeared as a census designated place in the 2020 U.S. census.